-'I want to help resolve this issue.
-Do you think that some extra training or support might help?'

-'Have you mentioned this to your GP?
-I will send you some information about the organisation's counselling service in case this is something that you might find helpful.'

-'I think we should meet again in a couple of weeks to see how things are going, but in the meantime please come and talk to me if you have any concerns.'
+- I am concerned that you appear to be under pressure.
+Can we talk about it? - One of your colleagues has told me in confidence that she is worried about you - Are there any problems at home that you want to talk about? - I want to help resolve this issue.
+Do you think that some extra training or support might help? - Have you mentioned this to your GP?
+I will send you some information about the organisation's counselling service in case this is something that you might find helpful - I think we should meet again in a couple of weeks to see how things are going but in the meantime please come and talk to me if you have any concerns

 After the meeting, the line manager may need to conduct a more detailed investigation to establish the causes of, and contributing factors to the stress, particularly where the employee alleges that it is a result of poor management or bullying, for example.
 Once the line manager has established the reason behind the stress, he or she should explore what steps the organisation could take to alleviate the situation.
-The SOBM will support with the following actions:
+Our HR Centre of Excellence will support with the following actions: